RTC1/PotatoFlickrFeed/README.md

  - Same view displayed if the link is shared or the page is refreshed.
  - 1 JS file and 1 css file which can be cached indefinitely, the cachebuster will modify the URL each time the file changes.

-# Future development / Todo

-Tags within each photo are click able but currently do nothing.
-This should populate a search box and filter items.

-Controllers and Services are separated to allow for easy unit testing

 # Build process

 Run `grunt` or `grunt watch` to build CSS/JS.

 # Deployment

+1) Pull the project from git hub, and point the virtual host to the public directory.
-Run `composer install` to install composer and bower components and build the css/js.
+2) Run `composer install` to install npm, composer and bower components and build the css/js.

-Rewrite rules for Apache and nginx need to be added. (https://github.com/TheMonkeys/laravel-cachebuster)
+3) Add rewrite rules for Apache/nginx.
+See: https://github.com/TheMonkeys/laravel-cachebuster.

 # Development

+`composer update` updates all packages and builds css/js.

 `php artisan serve` fires up a PHP webserver.
 Routes have been added to support the cachebusting on the css/js files.

+# Future development / Todo

+Tags within each photo are click able but currently do nothing.
+This should populate a search box and filter items.

+Controllers and Services are separated to allow for easy unit testing